ministryofjustice/security-guidance/docs/data-security-and-privacy-triage-standards.md

 ## Amending/Deleting Data

 EU GDPR &amp; the UK Data Protection Act \(2018\) requires that individuals agree to the handling and processing of their personal information.
 Many systems will need processes, to change, prevent, or stop handling personal information.
 The process might be have to be manual.
-Quite apart from GDPR/DPA18, these capabilities are generally useful for all MoJ systems.
+Quite apart from GDPR/DPA18, these capabilities are generally useful for all systems.

 Ensure that: